influx6/shogun/readme.md

 ⡿ Run `shogun -h` to see what it takes to make me work.
 ```

+## Requirements

+Shogun only requires that you have a working installation of Go installed with your `GOPATH` set accordingly.

 ## Writing Shogun Packages

 Writing Go package which are to be used by Shogun to generate binaries are rather simple,